georgemccrae/capstone-project/README.md

 * [Link to Gathering & Cleaning Data notebook](https://github.com/georgemccrae/capstone-project/blob/master/github%20-%20scraping.ipynb#L53)

-For this project the data was obtained in two parts (Billboard Data & Spotify Data) and then merged:
+For this project the data was obtained in two parts and then merged:

 ### Billboard Data